descarteslabs/descarteslabs-python/README.md

 ### Scenes - Changed

 - Scenes now uses the client-side `dltile` library to make DLTiles.
 This improves performance when creating a large number of DLTile objects.
 - Scenes DLTile `from_shape` now has a parameter to return tile keys only instead of full tile objects.
+Usage details can be found [in the docs](https://docs.descarteslabs.com/descarteslabs/scenes/docs/geocontext.html#descarteslabs.scenes.geocontext.DLTile.from_shape).
-- Scenes DLTile now has new methods: `iter_from_shape` that takes the same arguments as `from_shape` but returns an iterator, `subtile` that adds the ability to subdivide tiles, and `rowcol_to_latlon` and `latlon_to_rowcol` which converts pixel coordinates to spatial coordinates and vice versa.
+- Scenes DLTile now has new methods: `iter_from_shape` that takes the same arguments as `from_shape` but returns an iterator ([from_shape docs](https://docs.descarteslabs.com/descarteslabs/scenes/docs/geocontext.html#descarteslabs.scenes.geocontext.DLTile.iter_from_shape)), `subtile` that adds the ability to subdivide tiles ([subtile docs](https://docs.descarteslabs.com/descarteslabs/scenes/docs/geocontext.html#descarteslabs.scenes.geocontext.DLTile.subtile)), and `rowcol_to_latlon` and `latlon_to_rowcol` which converts pixel coordinates to spatial coordinates and vice versa ([rowcol_to_latlon docs](https://docs.descarteslabs.com/descarteslabs/scenes/docs/geocontext.html#descarteslabs.scenes.geocontext.DLTile.rowcol_to_latlon) and [latlon_to_rowcol docs](https://docs.descarteslabs.com/descarteslabs/scenes/docs/geocontext.html#descarteslabs.scenes.geocontext.DLTile.latlon_to_rowcol)).
 - Scenes DLTile now has a new parameter `tile_extent` which is the total size of the tile in pixels including padding.
+Usage details can be found [in the docs](https://docs.descarteslabs.com/descarteslabs/scenes/docs/geocontext.html#descarteslabs.scenes.geocontext.DLTile.tile_extent).
 - **breaking** Removed the dependence on `Raster` for tiling.
 The `raster_client` parameter has been removed from the `from_latlon`, `from_key`, `from_shape`, and `assign`DLTile methods.
 - Tiling using `from_shape` may return a different number of tiles compared to previous versions under certain conditions.
 These tiles are usually found in overlapping areas between UTM zones and should not affect the overall coverage.
 - DLTile geospatial transformations are guaranteed to be within eight decimal points of the past implementation.
 - DLTile errors now come from the `dltile` library and error messages should now be more informative.
 - When specifying output bounds in a spatial reference system different from the underlying raster, a densified representation of the bounding box is used internally to ensure that the returned image fully covers the bounds.
 For certain methods (like `mosaic`) this may change the returned image dimensions, depending on the SRSs involved.
 - **breaking** As with the Metadata v1 client changes, the `bucket` and `directory` fields of the Scene properties are now multi-valued lists.
+- Scenes does not support writing GeoTiffs to file-like objects

+### Raster - Changed
+- `dltiles_from_shape`, `dltiles_from_latlon`, and `dltile` have been removed. **It is strongly recommended to test any existing code which uses the Raster API when upgrading to this release.**
+- Fully masked arrays are now supported.
+Usage details can be found [in the docs](https://docs.descarteslabs.com/descarteslabs/client/services/raster/readme.html#descarteslabs.client.services.raster.Raster.ndarray)
+- Added support to draw progress bar.
+Usage details can be found [in the docs](https://docs.stage.descarteslabs.com/descarteslabs/client/services/raster/readme.html).

 ## [1.7.1] - 2021-03-03